cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/trading_evolved_2.md

 # eleventyExcludeFromCollections: true
 ---

+This blog post is part of the [Investing via Financial Futures Contracts](../series-futures-investing) series.

 ## Rational

 In my last blog-post [Trading Evolved: CSI-Data](../trading_evolved_1) I described how to set-up a futures backtesting environment.
 Since then more than 3 months have passed.